sourcegraph/scip/docs/Development.md

   bindings for different languages.
   - The TypeScript, Rust and Haskell bindings are auto-generated.
-  - The Go bindings include protoc-generated code as well as extra functionality, such as for converting a SCIP index into an LSIF index.
+  - The Go bindings include protoc-generated code as well as extra functionality.
 This is used by the CLI below as well as the [Sourcegraph CLI](https://github.com/sourcegraph/src-cli).
 - [cmd/scip](./cmd/scip): CLI for SCIP.
   - [cmd/scip/tests/](./cmd/scip/tests/): Test data and packages for SCIP.